statiagov/gesmew/guides/content/api/checkouts.md

 `payment_method_id` attribute within the `payment_attributes` key.
 ***

-You can also use an existing card for the order by submitting the credit card id.
+You can also use an existing card for the inspection by submitting the credit card id.
 See an example request:

 <%= json \
-  :order => {
+  :inspection => {
     :existing_card => "1"
   }
 %>